What Florida Condo Associations Do Not Cover (And Why Every Owner Needs HO-6 Insurance)

 Everything excluded by statute becomes your responsibility.

-That is what your HO-6 policy must protect.
+That is what a properly structured HO-6 policy must protect.

 What the Master Policy Covers (In General)

-Under Florida law, the association insures the building as originally constructed, including:
+Under Florida law, the association typically insures the building as originally constructed, including:

 - Structural components